MJaloui/MJaloui/README.md

 I'm currently working with Resilient Coders as a Software Engineer, where I build and deployed full-stack applications with HTML, CSS, JavaScript, Node.js, and MongoDB, contributing to client projects that solves real-world problems for small businesses and mission-driven organizations.

-Right now, I’m documenting my personal projects on GitHub—including AWS IAM access management, containerized APIs, and SIEM threat detection to keep building my skills in both engineering and security.
+Right now, I’m documenting my personal projects on GitHub including AWS IAM access management, containerized APIs, and SIEM threat detection to keep building my skills in both engineering and security.